 Tests and procedures to improve diagnosis and treatment were developed and implemented by PHSA researchers in the past year, including tests that identify the risk of breast cancer reoccurrence and for lung cancer patients that avoid invasive and costly tissue biopsies.

-The first ever Women’s Health Research Agenda
+Women’s Health Research Agenda

 for B.C. was developed in 2018, led by the Women’s Health Research Institute and presented at the third annual Women’s Health Research Symposium.

 BC Cancer scientists received multiple grants and funding awards to advance research, treatment and patient care from the Canadian Cancer Society, Canadian Institutes of Health Research and the Michael Smith Foundation for Health Research.